Overview

 Overview of the CAST

 The California Science Test (CAST) is a valid, fair, and reliable approach to student assessment that provides meaningful results with actionable data for educators, students, and parents/guardians to help students succeed.
-The assessment is aligned with the California Next Generation Science Standards (CA NGSS) and is part of an assessment system composed of three major components—summative assessments, interim assessments, and Tools for Teachers—all designed to improve teaching and learning.
+The system is aligned with the California Next Generation Science Standards (CA NGSS) and consists of three components—summative assessments, interim assessments, and Tools for Teachers—all designed to improve teaching and learning.

 The summative CAST is administered by local educational agencies (LEAs), as an accountability measure, at the end of the academic year to determine students’ progress toward college and career readiness in science.
 The CAST Interim Assessments support the formative assessment process and can be administered throughout the academic year.